home-assistant/home-assistant.io/source/_integrations/sense.markdown

 Binary sensors are created for each of the devices detected by your Sense monitor to show their power state.

-In version 0.107 and late, usage sensors are created for each of the devices detected by your Sense monitor to show their power usage in Watts.
+In version 0.107 and later, usage sensors are created for each of the devices detected by your Sense monitor to show their power usage in Watts.